TBD54566975/developer.tbd.website/blog/2023-04-25-ssi-service-playground.md

 <!--truncate-->

-The upgraded SSI-Service at ssi.benri.io now provides a more interactive playground feature that allows users to explore the capabilities of SSI more effectively.
+The upgraded [SSI-Service](ssi.benri.io) by TBD hosted @ Benri now provides a more interactive playground feature that allows users to explore the capabilities of SSI more effectively.
 This playground feature is accessible here and provides users with a more dynamic and engaging console for managing their identity information.